 Having a landing page without a website is not only possible, but it might also be the best way to develop your online presence.
+In this guide, we’ll explain how to create a landing page without a website.

 The old way of thinking of your website as the sun to your digital media solar system is outdated.
 Social media has become one of the most important tools at your disposal to develop both a network of clients and trust.